git2g/nd00333-capstone/README.md

 The hyperparameters that produced the most accurate logistic regression model were: `--C (Regularization Strength)` of `0.09196`, and `--max_iter (Max iterations)` of `128`, resulting in an `accuracy` of `93.4%`.
 ![hyperdrive-1](images/5.png)
+Here's an additional screenshot of all teh child runs that were executed by hyperdrive
 ![hyperdrive-2](images/6.png)
+The hyperparameters that lead to the most accurate model's confusion matrix is shown below
 ![confusion_matrix](images/7.png)

 This can be improved if we increase the number of runs (especially in situations like mine where I have a beefy cluster from work) and also try out other metrics for primary metric.